mayflower/demockrazy/README.md

 # demockrazy

-A simple token based voting system
+A simple, token based voting system, focusing on anonymity for the participants